Technical SEO Audit Checklist

 Last updated

 Run this checklist against an existing live site to identify technical SEO issues.
 For a new site or redesign going live, use the Go-Live Checklist instead.
+For the full audit reasoning and process behind each section, see the SEO Audit Guide.

 Before starting: crawl the site with Screaming Frog, Sitebulb, or a similar tool.
-Export the crawl data — most checks below reference it.
+Export the crawl data: most checks below reference it.
 Also open Google Search Console; you will need the Coverage, Core Web Vitals, and URL Inspection reports.

 1. Crawlability